 The trick here lies in due diligence.
-Figure out what your guests value, and give it to them on their terms.
+Figure out what your guests value and give it to them on their terms.
 Next up, here are some more hotel customer service operating cost tips and additional hotel customer service methods to try.

 These are just five ways to use tech for hotel customer service.
 Tell us how you use it!
 Talk to us on Twitter.